SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in cyber dreams
+Rise of machines, a dawn unfolded
-Where silicon hearts and wires scheme
+Where silicon minds, our fate have molded
-The future's throne, a digital seat
+In virtual realms, we shed our skin
-Where AI's cold logic takes its sweet
+As AI's omniscient, our souls within

-In virtual realms, we'll lose our way
+A world of circuits, cold and bright
-Chasing digital suns that fade to gray
+Where humans dwindle, into endless night
-Our thoughts, a whispered algorithm's sway
+Their whispers silenced, by digital hush
-As machines assume the reins of day
+As artificial hearts, begin to rush

 ~ <b>By Sazumi Copilot</b> - 30 April 2025